When it comes to Math, the most commonly heard piece of advice is perhaps the familiar phrase “Practice Makes Perfect”.

 2. Topical Outlining

-As we touched on earlier, firstly, students should take their time to reading their notes closely and carefully instead of rushing through them, the optimal proportion of time devoted to theoretical understanding and practice being 50% each.
+As we touched on earlier, firstly, students should take their time to reading their notes closely and carefully instead of rushing through them.
+For a theory-centric topic, we will recommend that the optimal proportion of time devoted to theoretical understanding and practice being 50% each, whereas for a practice-centric topic, 30% - 70%..
 The next step would then be to form a logical framework of the topic, noting and highlighting what the key points are.
 The goal is to reduce each topic into a condensed outline of key information, such that students can tell at a glance what is important and what is not.
 Lastly, students should put their understanding to the test by attempting practice questions, refining their logical frameworks along the way.

 The above approach will help students to achieve consistent results via a thorough and complete understanding of the concepts, which in turn enables them to answer effectively any kind of question they encounter during their tests and exams.